andgineer/docker-amazon-dash-button-hack/README.md

-# amazon_dash

-This is a docker container for the amazon dash button hack, I use it on my Synology.
+This is a docker container for the Amazon Dash Button hack.
+It can write to Google Sheets, Google Calendar and fire event in [IFTTT](https://ifttt.com).

+I use it on my [Synology](https://www.synology.com).

 To run it:
 ```